☁️ AWS Deployment

 Step 3: Run CloudFormation#

-Chroma publishes Cloudformation templates to S3 for each release.
+Chroma publishes a CloudFormation template to S3 for each release.

 Command Line